weimingtom/onscripter-jh-odroid-go-advance/README.md

 sudo apt install libgbm-dev libdrm-dev pkg-config sudo apt install libx11-dev libxext-dev
 ```
-* Write to ons.sh with ssh, and launch it from CONFIGURATION menu with game handheld system GUI
+* Write to ons.sh with SSH/PuTTY (or with WinSCP), and launch it from CONFIGURATION menu with game handheld system GUI
 ```
 #!/bin/sh